 Step-by-Step Process for Deletion at the End

-• If last is nullptr, print “List is empty, nothing to delete” and return nullptr.
+- Check if the List is Empty- If lastisnullptr, print “List is empty, nothing to delete” and returnnullptr.

-• Traverse the list starting from the head until reaching the node where curr->next equals last.
+- Find the Second Last Node- Traverse the list starting from the head until reaching the node where curr->nextequalslast.

-• Set curr->next to point back to the head, effectively bypassing and removing the last node.
+- Update the Pointer of the Second Last Node- Set curr->nextto point back to the head, effectively bypassing and removing the last node.

-• Free up memory by deleting the last node and updating last to point to curr, the new last node.
+- Delete the Last Node- Free up memory by deleting the last node and updating lastto point tocurr, the new last node.

 Code Implementation In Multiple Programming Languages